Master of Engineering Program (MEng)

 A Master of Engineering (MEng) degree is designed for those seeking to expand their skills for the technical workforce while also developing professional skills that enhance their organizational effectiveness.
 It differs from a master of science degree in that it is focused on direct industry application more than research.

-For individuals whose primary interest is developing expertise and skills specifically for the workplace, the MEng program is likely the best graduate option.
 The MEng degree requires completion of a minimum of 30 credit hours including:

 - Core courses – to develop professional skills (2 courses required)